murphym18/package-dronology/README.md

 ```

 ## Build Dronology
 `cd` to where you want the generated deb files to go.
-Run the package script for dronology, called `package-dronology.sh`, giving it the path to the `Dronology`.
+Run the package script for dronology, called `package-dronology.sh`, giving it the path to `Dronology`.
 For example:

 ```bash
 mkdir -p ~/Desktop/package-dronology/out